tradecloud/tradecloud-docs-api-v2/checklist.md

 They are battle-tested by our customers and will speed up your onboarding onto the Tradecloud One platform.

 If your ERP is not compatible with one of these connectors, it is possible to build an integration with our [JSON/XML API](#checklist-api-integration-design).
-This will require in-depth knowledge about your [ERP](#checklist-erp-design) and a partner or in-house software developer that has experience with web-based API integrations.
+This will require in-depth knowledge about your [ERP](#checklist-erp-design) and a partner or in-house software developer that has experience with web-based [API integrations](#checklist-api-integration-design).

 **Tradecloud One Connectors**

+Together with our partners, Tradecloud offers the following connectors.

 ERP-specific connectors: